 Since publication, I’ve visited many schools, libraries, and bookstores in Chicagoland and nationwide.

-For the past 20 years, I've researched the flamboyant blues legend, Buddy Guy with the hopes of publishing a book about him and the blues.
+For the past 23 years, I've researched the flamboyant blues legend, Buddy Guy with the hopes of publishing a book about him and the blues.
 (Although, we are not related, I truly do have an Uncle Buddy Guy who resides in Tennessee!)
 It should be noted that because of my research and interviews with his siblings, in 2005 I branched out to become Buddy's brother, Phil Guy's manager and booking agent.
-Phil and I were revising my Buddy Guy manuscripts to include Phil Guy, however Phil passed away August 20th from prostate cancer and complications from the terrible disease.
-He was diagnosed in January of 2008.
+Phil and I were revising my Buddy Guy manuscripts to include Phil Guy, however Phil passed away August 20, 2008 from prostate cancer and complications from the terrible disease.
+He was diagnosed in January.
 Phil performed and lived the best he could through July of 2008.
 He was a real trooper.

 My writing and stories expanded to include not only fiction, but non-fiction, biography, and chapter books.